 Starting your morning with water before you drink coffee or eat a meal will help stimulate your digestion in a gentle way.
 It is basically like gently waking up your body, and reminding it of it's primary functions.

 Warm or room temperature water is usually best first thing in the morning because it is a little easier on your GI tract.
 If you add lemon juice to the water, you can get some added benefits.
 Lemon juice is thought to stimulate proper stomach acid secretion and bile acid production.

 Not only are you ensuring that you are ensuring that your are getting some fluid in your day, you are also creating a simple, healthy habit.
 Adding a healthy habit that feels like an act of self care and doesn't require a lot of extra effort is a great way to start your health improvement snowball.

 If possible, finish your water 30 minutes before your first meal.
 This will help the water move through your GI tract so that when you're ready to eat your digestive acid wont be diluted.

 I start every morning with a huge glass of warm lemon water.
 This is the easiest thing to do.
 When I am working I will fill a large mason jar (32 oz.) with luke warm water and juice an entire small lemon into it.
-I drink it while I get ready.
+I drink it while I get ready (with a stainless steel straw because yikes, acidity).
 It takes almost no time out of my day.